nhsconnect/ITK3-FHIR-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>ResponseType</td>
 <td>fatal-error</td>
 <td>Fatal Error</td>
 <td>The message was rejected because of a problem with the content.
-There is no point in re-sending without change.</td>
+There is no point in re-sending without change.
+The response narrative SHALL describe the issue.</td>
 </tr>
 <tr>
 <th colspan="5" align="left">OperationOutcome elements</th>